robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/block-legacy-authentication.md

 Autenticação de fator único (por exemplo, nome de usuário e senha) atualmente não é suficiente.
 Senhas são ruins porque são fáceis de adivinhar e nós (humanos) dificilmente escolhemos boas senhas.
 Senhas também são vulneráveis a uma variedade de ataques, como pulverização de senha e phishing.
 Uma das medidas mais fáceis que você pode tomar para proteção contra ameaças de senha é implementar MFA.
 Com MFA, mesmo se um invasor possuir a senha de um usuário, somente a senha não será suficiente para autenticar e acessar os dados com êxito.

 Como é possível impedir que aplicativos usando autenticação herdada acessem os recursos do locatário?
-A recomendação é simplesmente bloqueá-los com uma política de acesso condicional.
+The recommendation is to just block them with a Conditional Access policy.
 Se necessário, você permite que apenas determinados usuários e locais de rede específicos usem aplicativos baseados em autenticação herdada.

 As políticas de Acesso Condicional são impostas após a conclusão da autenticação multifator.
 Portanto, o Acesso Condicional não funciona como uma primeira linha de defesa para cenários como ataques de DoS (ataque de negação de serviço), mas pode utilizar os sinais desses eventos (por exemplo, o nível de risco de entrada, a localização da solicitação e assim por diante) para determinar o acesso.

 ## <a name="implementation"></a>Implementação

-Esta seção explica como configurar uma política de acesso condicional para bloquear a autenticação herdada.
+This section explains how to configure a Conditional Access policy to block legacy authentication.

-### <a name="identify-legacy-authentication-use"></a>Identificar o uso de autenticação herdada
+### <a name="identify-legacy-authentication-use"></a>Identify legacy authentication use

-Antes de poder bloquear a autenticação herdada em seu diretório, primeiro você precisa entender se os usuários têm aplicativos que usam autenticação herdada e como ele afeta o diretório geral.
-Os logs de entrada do Azure AD podem ser usados para entender se você está usando a autenticação herdada.
+Before you can block legacy authentication in your directory, you need to first understand if your users have apps that use legacy authentication and how it affects your overall directory.
+Azure AD sign-in logs can be used to understand if you’re using legacy authentication.

-1. Navegue até o **portal do Azure** > **Azure Active Directory** **entradas** > .
+1. Navigate to the **Azure portal** > **Azure Active Directory** > **Sign-ins**.
-1. Adicione a coluna aplicativo cliente, caso não seja exibida, clicando em **colunas** > **aplicativo cliente**.
+1. Add the Client App column if it is not shown by clicking on **Columns** > **Client App**.
-1. **Adicionar filtros** > **aplicativo cliente** > selecione todas as opções para **outros clientes** e clique em **aplicar**.
+1. **Add filters** > **Client App** > select all of the options for **Other clients** and click **Apply**.

-A filtragem mostrará apenas as tentativas de entrada feitas por protocolos de autenticação herdados.
-Clicar em cada tentativa de entrada individual mostrará detalhes adicionais.
-O campo **aplicativo cliente** na guia **informações básicas** indicará qual protocolo de autenticação herdado foi usado.
+Filtering will only show you sign-in attempts that were made by legacy authentication protocols.
+Clicking on each individual sign-in attempt will show you additional details.
+The **Client App** field under the **Basic Info** tab will indicate which legacy authentication protocol was used.

-Esses logs indicarão quais usuários ainda estão dependendo da autenticação herdada e quais aplicativos estão usando protocolos herdados para fazer solicitações de autenticação.
-Para usuários que não aparecem nesses logs e são confirmados para não usar a autenticação herdada, implemente uma política de acesso condicional somente para esses usuários.
+These logs will indicate which users are still depending on legacy authentication and which applications are using legacy protocols to make authentication requests.
+For users that do not appear in these logs and are confirmed to not be using legacy authentication, implement a Conditional Access policy for these users only.

 ### <a name="block-legacy-authentication"></a>Bloquear a autenticação herdada

-Em uma política de acesso condicional, você pode definir uma condição que esteja vinculada aos aplicativos cliente que são usados para acessar seus recursos.
+In a Conditional Access policy, you can set a condition that is tied to the client apps that are used to access your resources.
 A condição de aplicativos cliente permite restringir o escopo a aplicativos usando autenticação herdada, selecionando **Outros clientes** para **Aplicativos móveis e clientes de desktop**.

 ![Outros clientes](./media/block-legacy-authentication/01.png)